croaky/homebrewing/batches/1-hop-bursted-ipa.md

 The final volume should be between 5g and 5.5g.
 Stop as soon as the hop sediment on the bottom of the pot starts to flow over.

+Use thief to take sample of beer into test tube.
+[Take a hydrometer reading][hydrometer].

+[hydrometer]: ../hydrometer.md

 Pour the yeast onto the surface of the beer.
 Do not stir.
 Snap on the lid.